heidelkin/BIPNMT/README.md

 3. To evaluate the trained models
 * use the -eval flag (please refer to the run_eval.sh)

-## Notes: Because of batch size of 1, it takes about 25 mins for training 1000 sentences under
+## Notes: For BIP-NMT, it takes about 25 mins for training 1000 sentences under a Nvidia Tesla P40 - 24GB RAM GPU.